aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 ### Add Table Of Contents to existing MarkDown file

 The `arista.avd.add_toc` module provides following capabilities:
-  - Wrapper of md_toc python library
+  - Wrapper of md-toc python library
   - Produce Table of Contents and add to MD file between markers

 The module is used in `eos_designs` to create Table Of Contents for Fabric Documentation.